CampagneLaboratory/variationanalysis/compiling.md

 - go to Preferences...>Build,Execution,Deployment>Build Tools and select Maven
 - in the dialog, check the Version number reported under "Maven home directory"
-- if the version is less than 3.2+, click on the browse button next to the input field and select the "Maven home" folder reported by the mvn -version command
+- if the version is less than 3.2+, click on the browse button next to the input field and select the "Maven home" folder reported by the mvn --version command

 ### Troubleshooting